Email Share

 The Health Communication Concentration

-The Health Communication Concentration (HCC) is an interdisciplinary concentration housed within the Department of Society, Human Development, and Health.
+The Health Communication Concentration (HCC) is a concentration housed within the Department of Social and Behavioral Sciences.
 HCC prepares students who are interested in health communication to apply rigorous, theory-based research and methods to health and risk communication and to apply and evaluate health communication technologies.

 Through coursework and practical experience, HCC provides a rich mix of conceptual, analytical, and applied competencies to understand the role of mass media institutions in public health, to be a critical consumer of health communication literature, and to obtain skills in using communication to promote public health policy and practice.